 As of 2022, Denmark had a life expectancy of 81.3 years at birth (79.5 for men, 83.2 for women).

-In 2022, GDP per hour worked in Denmark was the 16th highest in the world.
+In 2022, Denmark's GDP per hour worked was the 16th highest in the world.

-In November 2023, 31% of respondents from Denmark in a Eurobarometer opinion poll stated that they were in favour of the EMU and the euro, whereas 63% were against it.
+In November 2023, a Eurobarometer opinion poll showed that 31% of respondents from Denmark were in favor of the EMU and the euro, whereas 63% were against it.

-In 2023, the Danish government focused into methods to increase taxes on energy dealers.
+In 2023, the Danish government focused on methods to increase taxes on energy dealers.

 In 2023, there were 19 vulnerable residential areas in Denmark.

-Since January 14, 2024, Hereditary monarch King Frederik X has been head of state.
+Hereditary monarch King Frederik X has been head of state since 14 January 2024.

 According to the 2024 Global Peace Index, Denmark is the 8th most peaceful country in the world.

-As of 2024, 71.2% of the population of Denmark were members of the Church of Denmark.
+As of 2024, 71.2% of the population of Denmark were members of the Church of Denmark (Den Danske Folkekirke).

 In 2024, Copenhagen Airport handled almost 30 million passengers, making it Scandinavia's busiest passenger airport.